arkarn2020/hooks_basics/README.md

         [somestateVariable]

-  > b) if present, effect will run if someVariable changes its state inside component
+  > b) if present, effect will run if somestateVariable changes its state inside component

 3. Conditional rendering using react hooks